Starting a Family Office: Setup Guide for Advisors

 5. Why would someone need help from investment advisors when setting up their own Family Office?

-Investment advisors bring expertise needed in setting up a Family Office correctly; they understand market trends and can guide decision-making processes towards achieving vast majority's financial goals.
+Investment advisors bring the expertise needed to set up a Family Office correctly.
+They understand market trends and can guide decision-making toward the family's financial goals.